JRCSTU/CO2MPAS-TA/doc/glossary.rst

         New European Driving Cycle

     WLTP
+    type approval
         Worldwide harmonized Light vehicles Test Procedures

     |co2mpas|
-        May refer to the application, the correlation procedure, or the simulator.
+        May refer to the application, the correlation procedure, or to the `WLTP` --> `NEDC` simulator.

-    Co2mpas
-        The `WLTP` --> `NEDC` simulator

-    co2dice
-    Dice
-        the sampling application

-    Dice
-    dice command
-    dice application,
-    sampling application,
-        The |co2mpas| application or procedure responsible for producing a sampling flag that defines whether a Vehicle has to undergo a physical testing under NEDC (in addition to WLTP).
-        Used also as a verb: "to dice the simulation files".

     repeatability
         The capability of |co2mpas| to duplicate the exact simulation results when running repeatedly